-Capital assets are capitalized at historical cost or estimated cost (the extent to which fixed asset costs have been estimated and the methods of estimation should be disclosed) if historical cost is not available (or describe other method of valuation).
+Capital assets are capitalized at historical cost or estimated cost if historical cost is not available.
 Donated assets are recorded as capital assets at their estimated fair market value at the date of donation.
-The District maintains a threshold level of \$1,000 or more for capitalizing capital assets.
+The District maintains a threshold level of \$500 or more for capitalizing capital assets.